-Figure 2: System control and data acquisition architecture schematic layout.
+Figure 2.
+System control schematic layout.

 The system software has a main control and data acquisition interface and modules.
 The main control and data acquisition interface rotates the magnet stage and sets the FPGA hardware to wait for the magnet angular position to go to the start position.
 When the angular position hits the start position mark, the hardware will simultaneously write the following data to its memory on the fly: